Belt Railway of Chicago: Locomotives

 Belt Railway ALCO Century 424 #602 locomotive in 1968.

-even though Alco did not build locomotives in the United States after 1970.
+The BRC was noted for a fleet of Alco-built locomotives, even though Alco did not build locomotives in the United States after 1970.
 Specifically, the BRC owned six 2400HP ALCO Century 424s numbered 600-605.
 All six locomotives were removed from BRC's roster and sold.
 600 and 601 have been scrapped.
 605 is privately owned and planned for return to service.
 The 605 currently has its own Facebook page.
 BRC currently operates rebuilt Electro-Motive Diesel locomotives, such as the SD38, SD40, GP38, SW1500 and MP15DC switchers.
 As is popular in large hump yards, slugs are used in Clearing Yard to shove the hump.

 Awards and recognition

 The Belt Railway Company of Chicago has been honored several times with E. H. Harriman Awards, in the switching and terminal railways category, for employee safety, including a gold award for 1999.